Kotlin/dokka/docs/topics/dokka-migration.md

 >
 {style="tip"}

+If you're using IntelliJ IDEA, you may see the `dokkaGenerateHtml` Gradle task.
+This task is simply an alias of `dokkaGeneratePublicationHtml`.
+Both tasks perform exactly the same operation.

 ### Address deprecations and removals

 * **Output format support:** DGP v2 only supports HTML and Javadoc output.
 Experimental formats like Markdown and Jekyll are no longer supported.